Nelly Winters

 Nelly (Nellie) May Winters (born 1938) is a Canadian Inuit garment and textile artist from Nunatsiavut.
 A self-taught artist, she is renowned for her embroidery, garments, and use of inukuluks (small human-like figures in Inuit art) in her works, which reflect Inuit culture and traditions.
 She is believed to be one of the most influential Nunatsiavut artists and has contributed to various exhibitions and publications.
 Recognized for her cultural contributions, Winters received an honorary Doctor of Laws degree from Memorial University in 2021.

 Personal life

 Early life

 Winters was born in 1938 in Okay Bay, Newfoundland, Canada.
 Her father was a postman and her mother was a midwife who introduced her to sewing.
 Her parents are originally from Makkovik, Newfoundland, Canada.

 At age 11, Winters was sent to a residential school where she learned knitting and creation of inukuluks.
-Ordered by the Government of Newfoundland, Nunatsiavut children like Winters, were forced to attend residential boarding schools to as apart of government policies aimed at assimilation.
+Ordered by the Government of Newfoundland, Nunatsiavut children like Winters, were forced to attend residential boarding schools as a part of government policies aimed at assimilation.
 These schools were run by Moravian Missionaries.

 In 1956, as part of a provincial government effort to centralize Nunatsiavut communities, Winters and family re-located to Makkovik, Newfoundland, Canada, where she currently resides.